 Mr. Gragnani has aligned himself closely with a group of anti-

-mayor activists who have been responsible for nearly $30,000
+mayor activists who have been responsible for over $20,000

 dollars in failed ethics complaints in a quixotic crusade against Wildwood's chief executive.
 The group believes, which is not supported in the charter, that our Mayor should be weak, and the council should have unlimited power.
 The city's charter speaks quite directly about a city government with "balance powers."